5l1v3r1/dashboard-3/readme.md

     # add your content
     $ npm publish

-The "--no-save" flag is used to install Dashboard, this prevents your module from requiring a specific version of Dashboard when it is being installed by users.
+The "--no-save" flag is used to install Dashboard, this prevents your module from installing a redundant version of Dashboard when it is being installed by users.

 When your module is published users can install it with NPM: